phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 ![](images/boxplotagevssurvivalrate.png)

+In the boxplot:

-In the boxplot, 1 stand for survived and 0 stand for non-survived.
+- 1 stand for survived
+- 0 stand for non-survived

 Median of both boxplot is around 28 but the part from first quartile to median of the survivor is bigger than the non survivor and there is a constrast in the part from median to third quartile that the survivors tend to be younger than the non-survival which suggest that the age of the survival tend to be younger.

 Both have outliers but it seem like the elder tend to be non-survivor than survivor.

 **3.4.
 Heat map**